It can be a challenge to travel around northern Sumatra.

 There aren’t many western tourists who visit the city, in part because of it’s Shariah Law.
 But we’d recommend you add a guided tour of the city to your Sumatran itinerary as it provides a fascinating glimpse into an incredible story.
 Full details in our post Why You Shouldn’t Hesitate To Visit Banda Aceh.

-The final leg of your northern Sumatra adventure is a one-hour boat transfer away on Weh Island (or Pulau Weh).
+The final leg of your northern Sumatra itinerary is a one-hour boat transfer away on Weh Island (or Pulau Weh).

 It’s an island that’s enjoyed mainly for three things; world-class diving, snorkelling and swimming.
 And it feels like a world away from Banda Aceh.